What is self-service search?

 Event data to view the events.

 Export to CSV format to download your search events as a CSV file.

 Use facets to filter events

 Facets are the summary of data points based on the data source.
 Use the facets to search and filter the user events.
-For more information on the facets corresponding to data source, see the following topics:
+For more information on the facets corresponding to the data source, see the dedicated self-service search topics.

 Use search query in the search box to filter events

 When you place your cursor in the search box, the search box gives you a list of search suggestions based on the selected data source.
 Use the search suggestions to define your search criteria and find the events.

 For example, in self-service search for access, when you place the cursor in the search box, you get the list of dimensions for the access events.
 Specify your query by using the dimensions, select the time period, and then click Search.